-EPD is continually reviewing the latest development in air quality models and will update this Schedule accordingly.
+\ EPD is continually reviewing the latest development in air quality models and will update this Schedule accordingly.

+Appendix C

-Appendix C - Implementation Schedule of Recommended Mitigation Measures
+Implementation Schedule of Recommended Mitigation Measures

 EIA Ref.
 EM&A Ref.
-Recommended Mitigation Measures Objectives of the Recommended Measure & Main Concerns to address Who to implement the measure ?
-Location of the measure implement the What requirements or standards for the measure to achieve
+Recommended Mitigation Measures Objectives of the Recommended Measure & Main Concerns to address implement the measure?
+Location of the measure When to implement the measure?
+What requirements or standards for the measure to achieve